 Char is more dangerous than charcoal.

 It’s a tradition that has endured to the present day.
-Backyard grilling is a popular pastime in the United States and many other countries around the world.
+Backyard grilling is a popular pastime in the United States and many other countries worldwide.

 Since the late 1960s, propane grills have become extremely popular, but charcoal grilling is certainly up there, with many favoring the simplicity and rich flavor that charcoal provides.